R3DRUN3/sploitcraft/red-team-infra/README.md

 Below, a proof of concept using a Terraform manifest to provision a geographically distributed fleet of servers on AWS, specifically designed for launching DDoS campaigns.

 > [!CAUTION]
-> First, ensure the provider's current policies permit such activities, and monitor any potential costs closely.
+> Ensure the provider's current policies permit such activities, and monitor any potential costs closely.

 here is the `main.tf` manifest:
 ```hcl